More than 60 former officials condemn anti-Asian attacks

 “What is currently happening in our country is alarming, and it requires that we all stand in solidarity to protect and support the AAPI community,” the group said.

 Other signers include Karen Narasaki, former commissioner on the U.S. Commission on Civil Rights; Adm.
-Harry Harris, who was Trump’s ambassador to South Korea; Lanhee Chen, a senior official at the Department of Health and Human Services under Bush and policy director for Mitt Romney’s 2012 presidential campaign; Chris Lu, deputy labor secretary under Obama; and Nani Coloretti, a top Department of Housing and Urban Development official under Obama, who is now being promoted by AAPI advocates as a potential nominee for Office of Management and Budget director under President Biden.
+Harry Harris, who was Trump’s ambassador to South Korea; Lanhee Chen, a senior official at the Department of Health and Human Services under George W. Bush and policy director for Mitt Romney’s 2012 presidential campaign; Chris Lu, deputy labor secretary under Obama; and Nani Coloretti, a top Department of Housing and Urban Development official under Obama, who is now being promoted by AAPI advocates as a potential nominee for Office of Management and Budget director under President Biden.

 About a half-dozen former government officials organized the letter in recent days, driven by not only the recent high-profile acts of violence but also instances of harassment against their friends and families.